Mirantis/rally-plugins/README.md

 - grafana: check metric pushed locally by pushgateway
 - elasticsearch: check data about created nova instance stored
 - kubernetes: create namespace and namespaced pod and delete it then
 - kubernetes: create namespace and namespaced replication controller and delete it then
+- kubernetes: list namespaces
+- kubernetes: create namespace and delete it then
+- kubernetes: create namespace and namespaced pod with emptyDir volume and delete it then
+- kubernetes: create namespace and namespaced pod with emptyDir volume, check it with check command and delete it then

 For more details how to run and analyze tests, see `docs\source` directory.